oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 2. Fill out the login form:

-   Enter your email address on which you have an account created,
+   Enter your email address on which you have an account created

-   Enter your account's password,
+   Enter your account's password

    Press the "**Log In**" button.